 How to Format Multiple Publishers in MLA

-The Modern Language Association (MLA) provides guidelines on how to cite sources with multiple publishers in a works-cited entry.
-According to the MLA Handbook, when a source lists two or more publishers, all of them must be included in the Publisher element, separated by a forward slash.
-The proper formatting ensures clarity and maintains consistency in academic writing.
+The Modern Language Association (MLA) provides instruction on how to cite sources with multiple publishers in a works-cited entry.
+In the MLA Handbook, when a source cites two or more publishers, all should be included in the Publisher element, separated by a forward slash.
+Proper formatting preserves clarity and consistency in academic writing.

 FORMATTING MULTIPLE PUBLISHERS